Jeket/Launch/README.md

 ##### Writing tests:

 The testing suite is made up of three tests.
-Each test resizes the browser window and checks for UI conditions.
 After the tests have run, selenium and nightwatch.js write a test reprt to the **reports** folder.
-A screen shot of each browser (device) size are written into the **devices** folder, located within reports.
-To change the configuration of the tests you can edit the: nightwatch.json, gulfile.js, or package.json files.
+A screen shot of each browser (device) size are written into the **devices** folder.
+You can edit the: nightwatch.json, gulfile.js, or package.json files to change the test configs.

 ### Build Tooling: